Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new.md

 ## Issues resolved

-For a complete list of issues resolved in URP 15, see the [Changelog](xref:changelog).
+For a complete list of issues resolved in URP 15, refer to the [Changelog](xref:changelog).

 ## Known issues

-For information on the known issues in URP 15, see the section [Known issues](../known-issues.md).
+For information on the known issues in URP 15, refer to the section [Known issues](../known-issues.md).